 Here's another job on the old 60 Std, installing the oil bath air cleaner I removed from the parts 60.
-Here's another job that should have taken a fraction of the time it took to do, but this time it isn't the factory's fault.
-It's because the carburetor is not correct for the engine.
-The carb is close but the real issue is that the lever for the throttle plate is on the wrong side of the carburetor.
+This should have taken a fraction of the time it took to do, but this time it isn't the factory's fault (the other "long" job was putting on the radiator and nose shell (link here)).
+This 15-minute job took three hours.
+The reason this time is because the carburetor is not correct for the engine.
+The carb is close to being correct but the real issue is that the lever for the throttle plate is on the wrong side of the carburetor (it's on the side of the carb facing out and is supposed to be on the side of the carb facing the engine).
 A previous owner had jury-rigged a piece of all-thread as linkage from the governor lever to the throttle lever.
-It looks very much kludged together but it works well.
+The setup looks very much kludged together but it works well.
 The problem is, the left part of the all-thread is taking up real estate that the air cleaner needs to occupy.

 A final note, I did take the original throttle linkage off the parts tractor but since the throttle lever is on the wrong side of the carb (same as on the parts tractor), I decided to just reuse the all-thread, as I didn't want to bend the original piece all out of whack to get it to work here.
 If I ever get the right carburetor for this tractor, I will have the right linkage to go with it.